ouspg/CompSec/Lab2_Network/README.md

 **Deleted item?**

 The shop has an item that has been deleted and therefore does not show on searches.
 For some reason, the shop doesn't just remove the item but instead uses another way to set the item as deleted.
-Do a SQLi-attack that returns all the items (including the deleted one).
+Do an SQLi-attack that returns all the items (including the deleted one).
 Use your browser's developer tools to observe the response from the server.

 <details>
 <summary>Hint</summary>